 For the green algae, the models using measurement temperature as a predictor depicted the same trends between and within strains as the models using the deviation from growth temperature as a predictor.
 (Figure 9).

-However, the model predictions at a shared measurement temperature of 12°C demonstrate little variation between taxa (Figure 10).
-For all strains, the duration of s-state cycling increased with the light level.
-Two polar strains, C. priscuii and C. malina, and the temperate C. reinhardtii show near-identical trajectories.
-While the temperate C. vulgaris exhibits shorter S-state cycling at low steady-state light, it reaches the duration of the previous three taxa by approximately 0.3 µmol photons m-2s-1.
-Unexpectedly, the polar alga C. ICEMDV consistently exhibits the shortest predicted S-state cycling across all light levels (Figure 10).
+However, the model predictions at a shared measurement temperature of 12°C demonstrate limited variation among taxa (Figure 10).
+For all strains, the duration of S-State cycling increased with the equivalent measurement light level.
+Two polar strains, C. priscuii and C. malina, and the temperate C. reinhardtii showed near-identical trajectories.
+While the temperate C. vulgaris exhibits less sustained S-State cycling at low equivalent measurement light, it achieves similar cycling durations to the Chlamydomas strains by a measurement equivalent light of approximately 0.3 µmol photons m-2s-1.
+Unexpectedly, the polar alga C. ICEMDV consistently exhibits the least sustained S-state cycling across all measurement equivalent light levels (Figure 10).